Clinical Research

 • 🧬 Animal models to study metabolic dysfunction

-• 🧬 Biomakers associated with clinical outcome
+• 🧬 Biomarkers associated with clinical outcomes

 • 🧬 Evaluation of novel treatments such as subtrate reduction